LikithMeruvu/AINewsResearcher-and-BlogWriter/README.md

-# AI-News-in-Last-24hrs
+# AINewsresearcher-and-BlogWriter

-Project automates AI news gathering and posting.
-Our AI agent collects 24-hour AI insights and news, integrating Crew AI frameworks for robust Agents and Streamlit for a seamless UI.
-Stay informed effortlessly.
+Project automates AI news gathering and Blog post Writing.
+Our AI agent collects 24-hour insights and news about any topic.
+Integrating Crew AI frameworks for robust Agents